Housekeeping

 https://pgmap.princegeorge.ca/Html5Viewer/index.html?viewer=PGMap

-In the map you will find many familiar tools such as the table of contents on the side showing all the publicly available geospatial data from the City.
+In the web viewer, you will find many familiar tools and panels such as the table of contents on the side that shows all of the geospatial data that is publicly available from the City.

-Now we will look specifically at the Coordinate widget
+Now we will look specifically at the Coordinates widget

 You will find it along the bottom of the map